Unity-Technologies/com.unity.multiplayer.docs/mppm/player-tags/player-tags-create.md

 ---
 id: player-tags-create
-title: Create a Player Tags
+title: Create a Player Tag
 description: Use these steps to create Player Tags to configure the player actions in Multiplayer Play Mode.
 ---